eyaadh/seedrBlackHole/README.md

     - Finally the API key from Jackett and press "Save"

-    >> You can connect both Sonarr/Radarr to inform the bot and plex once a media is Grabbed (notify when available for download), on Download (when the media download is completed) by adding them under Settings>Connect, its recommended doing so since this would keep the whole project more personalized.
+Note: You can connect both Sonarr/Radarr to inform the bot and plex once a media is Grabbed (notify when available for download), on Download (when the media download is completed) by adding them under Settings>Connect, its recommended doing so since this would keep the whole project more personalized.